 I was born in Melbourne, Australia but these days live in Drouin, Gippsland, about 100 km from Melbourne.
 The bushfires of February 7, 2009 came far too close to us; the first time that Drouin has ever been in danger from fires, to my knowledge.

 I am a member of The Australian Photographic Society, receiving my ‘Licentiate APS’ Honours in Coffs Harbour in 2002 followed by ’Associate APS" in Adelaide in 2004.

 I was invited to judge at the Welsh International Photographic Exhibition in Swansea, Wales in 2006 then later was awarded the Honour "Artiste FIAP’ with Federation Internationale Del’Art Photographique (Europe).
-I have judged at numerous National Photographic competitions over the past decade.Travel has always been an important part of my life, having had three trips to the USA, the UK twice, Europe once, and Asia on numerous occasions including Rajasthan, India in 2007.
-My latest wonderful trip was to Vietnam and Cambodia with a group from the Victorian Association of Photographic Societies (of which I am a committee member) in February 2009.
+I have judged at numerous National Photographic competitions over the past decade or so.Travel has always been an important part of my life, having had three trips to the USA, the UK twice, Europe once, and Asia on numerous occasions including Rajasthan, India in 2007.
+My latest wonderful trip was to Vietnam and Cambodia with a group from the Victorian Association of Photographic Societies (of which I was a committee member) in February 2009.
 I have also travelled extensively on the African Continent.
 I did visit Papua New Guinea a number of years ago but sadly that was way before my passion for photography took over my life.

 I am a member of Pakenham Camera Club and regularly compete in National and International competitions.

 Originally I would have called myself a landscape photographer but in recent times I photograph just about anything.
 Macro flower photography would now be amongst my favourite subjects.